sumeetksinha/gmESSI-Tools/README.md

 # GmssiSublimePlugin
-A sublime Plugin for the GmshTranslator that translates from Gmsh to UCD ESSI (.fei) File Format
+A sublime Plugin for the translating gmessi file from Gmsh to UCD ESSI (.fei) File Format